Trinity Western University: Satellite campuses

+In addition to its main campus in Langley, BC, and branch campus in Ottawa, ON, Trinity Western University operates two in locations in Richmond, BC: Minoru (305-5900 Minoru Blvd) and Lansdowne (102-5300 Number 3 Road).

 In his 2008 state of the university address, President Jonathan Raymond announced the grant of a rent-free 40000 sqft space to be used toward university education in Richmond, British Columbia.
-Opened in 2012, the university's Richmond campus near Vancouver will be used to be the home of TWU-Extension, Trinity Western's effort to help adults past the usual age of university complete their bachelor's degrees.
+Opened in 2012, the university's Richmond campus Minoru location extended educational opportunities to students in the city.

+Lansdowne in Richmond is Trinity Western University’s newest location.
+Since opening in the spring of 2020, the Lansdowne location has served a global student body through a mix of online and in-person classes, specializing in the areas of leadership and business.

+Every year, roughly 1,000 students choose to pursue their studies at one or both TWU Richmond sites.

-Controversies and Court Cases
+Controversies and court cases

 In November 2016 The Province reported on the school's acceptance or lack thereof of LGBTQ students.
 According to the story, gay students were subjected to a culture of shame.

 Teaching certification program accreditation lawsuit

 In 1995, Trinity Western launched a teaching certification program, but the British Columbia College of Teachers denied accreditation of the university's program, arguing that the "Responsibilities of Membership" agreement students must sign (replaced in 2009 with the Community Covenant) is discriminatory and that those graduating from Trinity Western's program will discriminate against gay students.
 The lower courts in British Columbia and, later, the Supreme Court of Canada, ruled in favour of Trinity Western University, stating that there was no basis for the BCCT's decision, and, moreover, that "the concern that graduates of TWU will act in a detrimental fashion in the classroom is not supported by any evidence".

 The final analysis of the case, as reported by the Factum of the Intervener, the B.C.
 Civil Liberties Association, was that "In the circumstances of this case the Council of the B.C.
 College of Teachers failed to conduct such an enquiry and erroneously concluded that equality of rights on the basis of sexual orientation trump freedom of religion and association.
 They do not."